Find Affordable College Courses

 Astronomy majors at UC Santa Cruz take out an average of $18,687 in student loans while working on their Bachelor's Degree.

 You’ll be in good company if you decide to attend University of Colorado Boulder.
 It ranked #2 on our 2023 Most Popular Astronomy & Astrophysics Bachelor’s Degree Schools list.
-CU - Boulder is a fairly large public school located in the midsize city of Boulder.
+CU - Boulder is a very large public school located in the midsize city of Boulder.

 About 35% of the students majoring in astronomy at the school are women while 65% are male.